 The best places to see in Asturias are those that showcase the region’s culture, nature and cuisine.
-The Principality of Asturias is not the first choice when people go to Spain.
+Officially known as The Principality of Asturias, the region is not the first choice when people go to Spain.
 Visitors to Spain tend to concentrate on the classics; Madrid and Barcelona, and justifiably so; they’re great cities and among the most beautiful cities in Spain.
 But there are other lesser known areas with amazing natural beauty, history, and regional cuisine.
 The Principality of Asturias, a small province in northern Spain is one such place; Spain’s underrated province.

 A common way to enter Asturias is from Gijon, the major port facing the Bay of Biscay Sea in northern Asturias, Spain.
 The city is ringed by a beautiful beach dotted with seafood restaurants.
 Although Gijon is a great introduction to Asturias, the jewel in the crown awaits, Oviedo, the capital of the Principality of Asturias.

 Oviedo has a reputation as the fun capital of Asturias and it did not disappoint.
 One expects the traditional Spanish town with the massive cathedral in the central plaza surrounded by medieval monasteries, convents, churches and winding cobblestone streets.
 Yes, there’s that, along with riveting museums and art galleries.
 What one does not expect is the atmosphere of party central that exists in this city.